Huon of Bordeaux

-Huon of Bordeaux is the title character of a 13th-century French epic poem with romance elements.
+Huon of Bordeaux is a popular character of French romance.
+He is the title character of a late 13th-century chason de geste, a French epic poem with romance elements.
+Huon is a knight in the court of Charlemagne and son of Seguin de Bordeaux.
+Tales of his adventures tell of his exploits both at home and in the East, where he fights Saracens (the term used in the chansons de geste but rejected in contemporary criticism) and wins the heart of the Princess Escalarmonde, and eventually inherits the throne of the fairy king, Auberon.

+Huon continues to be a folk hero.
+His adventures were adapted in the 15th and 16th centuries.
+The late 19th and early 20th centuries saw a renewed interest in romance characters of the Middle Ages, Huon among them, with the first modern editions by scholars like Gaston Paris, as well as retellings for both adult and young readers.

-Huon of Bordeaux
+Huon de Bordeaux

 The poem tells of Huon, a knight who unwittingly kills Charlot, the son of Emperor Charlemagne.
 He is given a reprieve from death on condition that he fulfil a number of seemingly impossible tasks: he must travel to the court of the Emir of Babylon and return with a handful of the Emir's hair and teeth, slay the Emir's mightiest knight, and three times kiss the Emir's daughter, Esclarmonde.
-Huon eventually accomplishes all these feats with the assistance of the fairy king Oberon.
+Huon eventually accomplishes all these feats with the assistance of the fairy king Auberon.

+The poem is an example of late chansons de geste and recalls tropes and motifs of earlier generations of the French epics, such as the conflicts with Saracens, the Saracen Princess who converts to Christianity, and the association with the "epic of revolt".
+However, because of the lateness of the poem and its romance undertones, William Kibler has classified it as a "chanson d'aventure".

-Editions and continuations
+Editions and Continuations

-The chanson de geste that survives (in three more or less complete manuscripts and two short fragments) comprises 10,553 decasyllable verses grouped in 91 assonanced laisses.
+The oldest version of the chanson de geste that survives (in varying degrees of completeness) in three manuscripts and two short fragments.
+In its most complete version, it comprises 10,553 decasyllable verses grouped in 91 assonanced laisses.
 Presumed dates for its composition vary, but 1216 and 1268 are generally given as terminus post quem (earliest possible date) and terminus ante quem (latest possible date).

-The chansons success gave rise to six continuations and one prologue which triple its length:
+The success of the Huon story gave rise to six continuations or "sequels" and one prologue, which triple its length.
+Editors have not to date come up with a collective title for the Huon de Bordeaux Sequel Cycle.

+The "episodes" in the cycle have been divided and titled thus by editors: